XRPLF/xrpl-dev-portal/content/reference-ledger-format.md

 There are two kinds of `LedgerHashes` object.
 Both types have the same fields.
 Each ledger version contains:

 - Exactly one "recent history" LedgerHashes object
 - A number of "previous history" LedgerHashes objects based on the current ledger index (that is, the length of the ledger history).
+Specifically, the XRP Ledger adds a new "previous history" object every 65536 ledger versions.

-**Note:** As an exception, a new genesis ledger has no `LedgerHashes` objects at all, because it has no ledger history. <!--{# TODO: confirm this experimentally by looking up B4979A36CDC7F3D3D5C31A4EAE2AC7D7209DDA877588B9AFC66799692AB0D66B on a fresh ledger in stand-alone mode #}-->
+**Note:** As an exception, a new genesis ledger has no `LedgerHashes` objects at all, because it has no ledger history.

-Example LedgerHashes object (trimmed for length):
+Example `LedgerHashes` object (trimmed for length):

 ```json
 {